Judefabi/Judefabi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building backends
+- 🔭 I’m currently working on building backends so I can go fullstack
 - 🌱 I’m currently learning FastAPI and DevOps
-- 👯 I’m looking to collaborate on anything involving javascript
+- 👯 I’m looking to collaborate on anything involving Javascript
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything React or React Native
 - 📫 How to reach me: judefabiano99@gmail.com || +254791808163 or via SOCIALS